renkilaharsha/LING-L645/README.md

 |    <img width="1604" alt="" src="project/output/cluster_plots/M_USE_Description_GMM_cluster_plot.png"> M-USE    | <img width="1604" alt="" src="project/output/cluster_plots/MDistill_Description_GMM_cluster_plot.png"> M-DISTILL BERT |
 | <img width="1604" alt="" src="project/output/cluster_plots/Multi_Bert_Description_GMM_cluster_plot.png"> M-BERT |   <img width="1604" alt="" src="project/output/cluster_plots/Xlmr_Bert_Description_GMM_cluster_plot.png"> XLMR-BERT   |

+In the above bar plots each bar represents the no of data points in language pair is in the same cluster.
+As we see Multi-lingual bert has less frequency when compared to all other models.
+Xlmr and MUSE model are consistent over all the language pairs.

 The Below plots are the Multi-cluster Distributional analysis for the ***Title*** using Gaussian Mixture Model clustering:

 |                                                                                                           |                                                                                                                 |
 |:---------------------------------------------------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------:|
 |    <img width="1604" alt="" src="project/output/cluster_plots/M_USE_Title_GMM_cluster_plot.png"> M-USE    | <img width="1604" alt="" src="project/output/cluster_plots/MDistill_Title_GMM_cluster_plot.png"> M-DISTILL BERT |
 | <img width="1604" alt="" src="project/output/cluster_plots/Multi_Bert_Title_GMM_cluster_plot.png"> M-BERT |   <img width="1604" alt="" src="project/output/cluster_plots/Xlmr_Bert_Title_GMM_cluster_plot.png"> XLMR-BERT   |

+In the above bar plots each bar represents the no of data points in language pair is in the same cluster.
+As we see Multi-lingual bert has less frequency when compared to all other models. when it compared to Description based clustering the title model for xlmr is not performed in similar manner.
+But when we take only title M-Distill Bert is consistent over the all language pairs.

 Below is the directory where you can find the analysis plots.